The Shawshank Redemption: Analysis

-Zihuatanejo has been interpreted as an analogue for heaven or paradise.
+Zihuatanejo has been interpreted as an analog for heaven or paradise.
 In the film, Andy describes it as a place with no memory, offering absolution from his sins by forgetting about them or allowing them to be washed away by the Pacific Ocean, whose name means "peaceful".
 The possibility of escaping to Zihuatanejo is only raised after Andy admits that he feels responsible for his wife's death.
 Similarly, Red's freedom is only earned once he accepts he cannot save himself or atone for his sins.
-Freeman has described Red's story as one of salvation as he is not innocent of his crimes, unlike Andy who finds redemption.
+Freeman has described Red's story as one of salvation as he is not innocent of his crimes, much like Andy, who still finds redemption.

 While some Christian viewers interpret Zihuatanejo as heaven, film critic Mark Kermode wrote that it can also be interpreted as a Nietzschean form of guiltlessness achieved outside traditional notions of good and evil, where the amnesia offered is the destruction rather than forgiveness of sin, meaning Andy's aim is secular and atheistic.
 Just as Andy can be interpreted as a Christ-like figure, he can be seen as a Zarathustra-like prophet offering escape through education and the experience of freedom.
 Film critic Roger Ebert argued that The Shawshank Redemption is an allegory for maintaining one's feeling of self-worth when placed in a hopeless position.
 Andy's integrity is an important theme in the story line, especially in prison, where integrity is lacking.

 Robbins himself believes that the concept of Zihuatanejo resonates with audiences because it represents a form of escape that can be achieved after surviving for many years within whatever "jail" someone finds themselves in, whether a bad relationship, job, or environment.
 Robbins said that it is important that such a place exists for us.
 Isaac M. Morehouse suggests that the film provides a great illustration of how characters can be free, even in prison, or imprisoned, even in freedom, based on their outlooks on life.
 Philosopher Jean-Paul Sartre described freedom as an ongoing project that requires attention and resilience, without which a person begins to be defined by others or institutions, mirroring Red's belief that inmates become dependent on the prison to define their lives.
 Andy displays resilience through rebellion, by playing music over the prison loudspeaker, and refusing to continue with the money-laundering scam.